 Workflow MCP Server

-The Workflow MCP server allows published Flowgear Workflows to be exposed as MCP tools.
+The Workflow MCP Server allows published Flowgear Workflows to be exposed as MCP tools.

 This works well for two broad categories of scenarios:

-- Utility workflows - perform a specific task such as approving a purchase order, listing service tickets or updating the status of a record.
+- Utility Workflows - perform a specific task such as approving a purchase order, listing service tickets or updating the status of a record.

-- Exploratory workflows - allow an AI agent to progressively find the data it needs by creating three MCP tool workflows - one to list available entities (e.g. tables), one to obtain the structure of an entity (e.g. fields) and one to run a query.
+- Exploratory Workflows - allow an AI agent to progressively find the data it needs by creating three MCP tool workflows - one to list available entities (e.g. tables), one to obtain the structure of an entity (e.g. fields) and one to run a query.

-To use the Workflow MCP Server tools, register the Workflow MCP server at https://your-environment-hostname.flowgear.net/mcp where your-environment-hostname is the subdomain of the Environment you want to target.
+To use the Workflow MCP Server tools, register the Workflow MCP Server at https://your-environment-hostname.flowgear.net/mcp, where your-environment-hostname is the subdomain of the Environment you want to target.

 Steps